pixelninja/sitemap_xml/README.markdown

 On installation, a `sitemap.xml` file is created in your root directory.
 This will be automatically populated later.

-Go to System > Preferences if you wish to change any default settings, add types to multiple pages or pin a datasource to a page.
+Go to System > Preferences if you wish to change any default settings.

 Each page that is to be added to the sitemap file needs to have the global page type specified, as well as the desired priority level.
 Enter this in the pages Page Type field.

 Once done, navigate to the Sitemap XML page, Blueprints > Sitemap XML.
-It will show you the generated code and everytime the page is refreshed, it will write to the sitemap.xml file created during installation.
+It will show you the generated code and the option to add a datasource to a page with a relative URL, which accepts xpath.

+Every time the page is refreshed, it will write to the sitemap.xml file created during installation.

 **NOTE: the creation of the sitemap.xml file during installation will overwrite any current files named the same.
 So please back up or rename any previous sitemap.xml files**